 Tracery and custom Rug Company rugs.

-You have designed beautiful furniture and objets as well as interiors and fashion.
+You have designed beautiful furniture and objects as well as interiors and fashion.
 Is there something else that you dream of designing?

 I’ve yet to design a boat or a plane….

 What does the word ‘quality’ mean to you?

 Quality is the ultimate luxury.
 Designs that have an impeccable hand and authentic respect for materiality are the essence of quality.